Jarvis-Consulting-Group/jarvis_data_eng-rashidamakati/linux_sql/README.md

 To implement this tool, we setup docker container and created an instance of PSQL using docker.
 - psql is the instance created to register the data collected from running the following two files.
 - host_info.sh script is created to collect host hardware info and added to the DB when the system is installed.
-- gost_usage.sh is the script created to run every minute in the host system to keep track of the system usage (CPU, disk etc) and stored in the DB.
+- host_usage.sh is the script created to run every minute in the host system to keep track of the system usage (CPU, disk etc) and stored in the DB.
 - cron job is run every minute to collect system info and a log file is created which stores information it generated from running that cron.

 ## Architecture and Design
 ![Linux Monitoring tool](./assets/lmt_Architecture.drawio.png)

 In the above diagram there are clusters connected with network switch and the cluster is monitored using the linux monitoring tool.
-Every node consists of two scripts host_info runs when the system is installed and host_usage  is run every minute to collect the data from the nodes and the data is stored in PSQL DB.
+Every node consists of two scripts, host_info script runs when the system is installed and host_usage script  is run every minute to collect the data from the nodes and the data is stored in PSQL DB.

 ## Scripts
 ***